-St. Faustina came to experience the wonderful truth good and mysterious God is: confidence in God, for He is good and inconceivable. mercy surpasses our understanding" (880). good. who is God, is He is "inconceivable," i.e., mysterious, beyond our ability to completely understand him and his ways. ways are not our ways.
+St. Faustina came to experience the wonderful truth of how good and mysterious God is: "Have confidence in God, for He is good and inconceivable.
+His mercy surpasses our understanding" (880).
+Jesus, who is God, is good.
+He is also "inconceivable," i.e., mysterious, beyond our ability to completely understand him and his ways.
+God's ways are not our ways.
 His ways are much higher, much purer, much more loving and merciful than our ways.